AlixBarreaux/multiplayer-p2p-join-at-runtime/README.md

-# Intructions for the DEVELOPPER VERSION
+# Instructions for the DEVELOPPER VERSION

 Make sure you read the Introduction chapter before you start.